Optimal or Greedy Decision Trees? Revisiting their Objectives, Tuning, and Performance: Evaluating Five Open Questions about Optimal and Greedy Decision Trees

-Figs.~\ref{fig:tune_d4} and~\ref{fig:tune_d5} show the performance of the complexity tuning method on the OpenML data sets.
-We exclude data sets from the analysis if any method exceeded the two-hour time-out: for depth four, no data sets are removed, and for depth five, 23 data sets.
+\paragraph{Results and discussion.} Fig.~\ref{fig:tune} shows the performance of the complexity tuning method on the OpenML datasets.
 Surprisingly, the results show that all tuning methods obtain similar accuracies: there is no statistically significant difference between any of the approaches.
+Therefore, we do not further test using a combination of the tuning methods.
 In terms of optimizing accuracy, the only conclusion is that using any of the tuning approaches is better than no tuning.

 However, other differences can be observed between the methods.
-For example, tuning the question length, minimum support, or depth yields slightly larger trees.
-Furthermore, in Appendix~\ref{app:tuning}, we measure the runtime and test the performance of the methods for different numbers of parameter settings $k$.
-This shows that tuning only the depth of the tree is by far the fastest approach.
+For example, tuning the minimum support or depth yields slightly larger trees because they do not directly constrain the number of nodes.
+Furthermore, the runtime results show that tuning only the depth of the tree is by far the fastest approach.
+We show and discuss further results in Appendix~\ref{app:tuning}.

-Inspecting the results shows that the differences among tuning methods are largest for medium-sized data sets (several hundred to ten thousand samples).
-For example, on the 82 data sets with 250 or more and 10,000 or fewer samples, a Wilcoxon signed rank test shows tuning the size is statistically significantly better than tuning the depth (p-value $\approx 0.01$).